The First Spark

 My Philosophy

 Excellence guides everything I touch.
-I don't settle for "good enough."
+I don't settle for “good enough.”
 And I don't treat design like decoration.
+For me, design is problem-solving first.

-I believe great design blends empathy, psychology, culture, and environment, because people don't use products in isolation.
+I believe great design blends empathy, psychology, culture, and environment — because people don't use products in isolation.

-You make complex problems so clear that the solutions become obvious
+You make complex problems so clear that the solutions become obvious.

 That clarity is my superpower and I bring that to every project.